 If, as part of your divorce, you and your ex decide to sell your home, the timing can have tax consequences.
 Normally, the law allows you to avoid tax on the first $250,000 of gain on the sale of your primary home if you have owned the home and lived there at least two years out of the last five.
 Married couples filing jointly can exclude up to $500,000.
 For sales after a divorce, if the two-year ownership-and-use tests are met, you and your ex can each exclude up to $250,000 of gain on your individual returns.

 If the two-year tests haven't been met, sales after a divorce can still qualify for a reduced exclusion.
 The limit on tax-free profit in this case depends on the portion of the two-year period for which the home was owned and used.
 If, for example, it was one year instead of two, you each can exclude $125,000 of gain.
 What happens if you receive the house in the divorce settlement and sell it several years later?
 Then you are stuck with the $250,000 maximum.

 Generally, a taxpayer must have earned income from a job or self-employment to qualify to contribute to an IRA.
 However, there's an exception for some divorced people.

 Taxable alimony you receive counts as compensation for the purposes of making IRA contributions.
-For 2019, assuming you’re at least 50 years old, you can contribute up to $7,000 to a traditional IRA or a Roth IRA, or a combination of the two ($6,500 for 2018).
+For 2020, assuming you're at least 50 years old, you can contribute up to $7,000 to a traditional IRA or a Roth IRA, or a combination of the two.